 If you have the will power not to sneak in a nap during the day or continue working into the night, then double up your desk as a nightstand.
 It’s a space-saving home office hack for small bedrooms.
-Don’t forget desk storage to hide any anxiety-inducing wires or files that could keep you on the hamster wheel instead of an REM cycle.
+Don’t forget to hide any anxiety-inducing wires or files that could keep you on the hamster wheel instead of an REM cycle.
 Our Guide to Home Office Organization can provide solutions.

 Home Office in Your Living Room

 A living room office provides the perfect incentive to jumpstart your day in the hub of the home and stay stimulated with the occasional passerby.
 Try to avoid settling into the couch-and-coffee-table combo, which might prove to be a little too relaxing to stay alert.

 Instead, float your furniture and arrange a writing desk behind your sofa.
 This opens up your layout by adding more walkways, and that sense of spaciousness can lead to greater creativity.
 To avoid moving any furniture, consider bringing in a bookcase desk, which offers built-in storage hutch and easily blends into any living room design.
 Our Guide to Multifunctional Furniture can help make the office space feel as flexible as possible.

 Since the living room tends to be a well-lit area of the home, consider placing your new desk under a window.
 Your workspace will then be filled with natural light, which is ideal for productivity, morale, and videoconferencing.
 You can also draw inspiration from the outside scenery.
 All you need is a stylish accent chair to complete your living room office setup, which will also provide extra seating when the workday is done.